Depressive Psychosis: Definition, Symptoms, And Treatment Options

 People living with bipolar disorder may also experience psychosis during a depressive episode.
 Understanding psychosis alongside depression may help you understand if you're facing this challenge and how to find support.

-Psychosis involves an episode of losing touch with reality and experiencing delusional thinking.
-In some cases, it can involve hallucinations of visual, auditory, or tactile stimulus that is not present.
-For example, someone experiencing depressive psychosis may hear voices of people that aren't present or believe someone is trying to poison them.
+In some cases, psychosis can involve hallucinations of visual, auditory, or tactile stimuli that are not present.
+For example, someone experiencing depressive psychosis may hear the voices of people who aren't present or believe someone is trying to poison them.
 Psychosis can also involve confusing or incoherent thoughts and speech alongside a feeling of dissociation (being disconnected from your body).

 Furthermore, three out of 100 people experience at least one psychotic episode that results in hospitalization.
 For every four people who end up in the hospital because of depression, one may develop and present symptoms of depressive psychosis.